 I was completely blown away by Zion, it exceeded my expectations x1000!
 It was seriously one of the most breathtakingly beautiful and special places I have ever visited.
 I feel the photos can’t even do it justice, and I know I will definitely be back one day.
 Me and my dad have said next year we will do a roadtrip around the southwest to visit the National Parks and Canyons and I’d love to take him to Zion.

 Other nearby National Parks

-The great thing about this area is that so many National Parks are close together: Bryce Canyon is just 1.5 hours drive from Zion, and The Grand Canyon, The Wave, Antelope Canyon, Monument Valley, Capitol Reef National Park and several others are just a few hours drive away.
+The great thing about this area is that so many National Parks are close together: Zion to Bryce Canyon is just 1.5 hours drive, and The Grand Canyon, The Wave, Antelope Canyon, Monument Valley, Capitol Reef National Park, Arches National Park and several others are just a few hours drive away.
 If you will be doing a road trip around Utah check out this 7 day Utah road trip itinerary.

 Kolob Canyon area is also another part of Zion National Park that I would like to visit next time.
 It is accessed through a different entrance on the northwest of the park, is quieter than at Zion Canyon (the main part of Zion National Park) and it also has the worlds second largest natural arch and lots of big peaks.